okta/okta-sdk-python/README.rst

-Brach of oktasdk-python by DiabolusBR
+Branch of oktasdk-python by DiabolusBR
 =======================
 Added some features to the existing API: